CLOSE SEARCH

 How to Remove a Director

-We are highly experienced in advising where directors and shareholders believe it is necessary to remove another director.
+We are highly experienced in advising where other directors and/or some of the shareholders believe it is necessary to remove a director.
 We also advise company directors who are facing a situation where they face forced removal.

 Please do get in contact to discuss how we can help.